-Be Prepared for the hunt
+Be prepared for your upland hunt

 Hunting quail of any species in Arizona is amazing, but not easy.
 You should be prepared to hike several miles in fairly rugged terrain.
 It is very dry here most of the year and you would be well served to hydrate before and during the hunt.
 The terrain will vary based on your chosen hunt, but will range from desert to mountain and from 2500 to 7000 feet of elevation.
 Some steep Mearns country will make you think you are hunting chukar.
 Habitat will range from low grass and prickly pear cactus, (among other nasty plants that like to defend themselves with fervor) to the steep scrub oak woodlands at higher elevations.